Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 1 Domain 1.0 General Security Concepts.md

 C. Regression testing
 D. Tagging and labeling

 Version control systems track versions but don't do testing themselves.
-Atomic operati
+Atomic operations ensure that actions like commits don't overwrite other commits in progress.
+File locking allows a developer to check out a file while it is being worked on, and tagging and labeling helps developers track files and versions.

+27 C is correct
+A TPM stands for a trusted platform module, and it is a cryptographic processor that is used to generate, store, and manage cryptographic keys